AkashV420/Jetpack-Joyride/README.md

 * Scores and lives of the Mandolarian as well as the Boss Enemy are shown at the Bottom of the screen
 * Score increases by 10 when a bullet hit the boss Enemy

-## *Power-Ups*

 ### *Speed boost:*

-    The speed of the game will increase upon taking this power-up. (@)
+* The speed of the game will increase upon taking this power-up. (@) *

 ### *Shield*

-    Mando will not be affected by the enemies and obstacles while shield is activated.
+* Mando will not be affected by the enemies and obstacles while shield is activated.
 It's charge left and charging time will be displayed on the top.
 The mandolarian will become in box when it is active.
-Shield cannot be activated while fighting to boss.
+Shield cannot be activated while fighting to boss. *
-​

 ## Color

-    Color is Added to various Objects but not Background as It decreases the frame rates and makes game laggy
+* Color is Added to various Objects but not Background as It decreases the frame rates and makes game laggy.